Root operators, root groups and retractions: preliminaries

 \subsection{Root groups}

-In case the affine building in question comes from an (semisimple) algebraic group $G$ the root group datum of $G$ together with a valuation of this datum fully determines $X$.
-A crucial role is played by the root groups.
-Moreover $G$ admits Cartan, Bruhat and Iwasawa decompositions.
-The last two mentioned are tightly related to the two types of retractions that can be defined in an affine building.
-We define these retractions in Section~\ref{sec-retractions}.

-In the present section we recall the decompositions mentioned, introduce roots groups and valuations of root data.
-We will not give much details but refer the reader to Section 11 of \cite{AB}, Section 6,7 and in particular 7.3 of \cite{BruhatTits} or Chapters 3 and 13 of \cite{AffineWeiss}.
+The root group datum of a (semisimple) algebraic group $G$ together with a valuation of this datum fully determines the associated Bruhat-Tits building $X$.
+Here a crucial role is played by the root groups of $\partial X$.
+Moreover $G$ admits Cartan, Bruhat and Iwasawa decompositions, which can be stated in geometric terms as properties of the associated building.
+We now recall these decompositions and introduce roots groups and valuations of root data.
+For further details refer the reader to Section 11 of \cite{AB}, Section 6,7 and in particular 7.3 of \cite{BruhatTits} or Chapters 3 and 13 of \cite{AffineWeiss}.
+We suppose that the buildings considered are irreducible.